 The Immediate Past-President is a position assumed by the outgoing President that serves a one-year term, with no renewal in office.

-The President, Vice President and Immediate Past-President will serve one-year terms each.

 Before the election, nominations shall be requested from the floor provided the consent of the nominees has been secured.